eweinhaus/baseball-power-rankings/README.md

+Deployed to https://dash-playoff-odds.onrender.com (May be experiencing deployment issues)

 Dash Web App that gets the live updating scores and schedule from Boston Men's Amateur Baseball League website and creates: Standings, Power Rankings, Single Game Outcome Predictor, and Playoff Probability.
-Deployed to https://baseball-power-rankings.onrender.com/

 **1. Standings:**